Simple API Integration

 });

-// Trigger alerts for critical errors
+// Trigger alerts for important errors

 if (this.isCriticalError(error)) {